wistia/wistia-open-docs/_posts/customizing-your-video.md

 Call To Action and Turnstile will work properly on pretty much every mobile device (all the environments we've tested at least... which is a _bunch_).

 Annotation Links are a bit different, because they appear over the video while it's playing.
-They'll work properly on any device where the Wistia player controls are able to function, which includes many Android devices and pretty much every desktop environment. iOS is a little more complicated, since videos played in browser in iOS must always must play in the iOS video player.
+They'll work properly on any device where the Wistia player controls are able to function, which includes many Android devices and pretty much every desktop environment. iOS is a little more complicated, since videos played in the browser in iOS must always must play in the iOS video player.

 In iOS 8 on the iPad, where videos will appear "inline" by default (that is, they won't take over the full browser window), Annotation Links will work fully.
 Woo!